xpavlic4/book-extracts/sports/golf/Golf State of Mind Pdf.md

 * first person visualizing is better for event that has not yet occured
 * third person (as watching a TV) is better for reviewing rounds from the past

+# Mental Game Warm-up
+* breathing (5 minutes)
+* personal highligh reel (2 minutes), remind yourself 3 top perfomances in golf
+* visualize success (2 minutes)
+* your process goals (30 secs)
+* attitude of gratitude (30 secs)

+# Strategy
+* risk vs conservative holes
+* good miss
+* where is fat part of the green

+# Eat and drink
+* good breakfast is omelette with vegetables or sandwich with fruit
+* avoid beer (high sugar will make you sluggish)
+* bananas, nuts, health bars